Kostis-S-Z/moviestream_task/README.md

 ## Approaches

-In this repo a popular and simple Matrix Factorication technique was used named Singular Value Decomposition (SVD).
+In this repo a popular and simple Matrix Factorisation technique was used named Singular Value Decomposition (SVD).
 Other approaches to handle this problem are mentioned below.

 #### Simple Matrix Factorization (ML, not DL)